zeisler/zeisler.github.io/about_me/index.md

 <h2>What other are saying:</h2>

 <blockquote><p>Dustin is a brilliant engineer.
 He impressed me with his creative solutions.
-Dustin has a bright career ahead of him.
-View</p>
+Dustin has a bright career ahead of him.</p>
 <span>- Dan Lamet, Technical Team Lead at Nike</span>
 </blockquote>